Comprehensive Guide: Child Support Reporting, Eviction Record Erasure, Judgment Vacate, Tax Lien Removal & Wage Garnishment Stops

 Withdrawal Entered into a DDIA 30 – 60 days Positive, as lien is removed from credit report

-Subordination Valid reason, such as refinancing Varies Neutral, as lien still exists but may help with financial transactions
+Subordination Valid reason, such as refinancing Varies The lien is still in place right now.
+We can help make your money-related transactions run smoothly.

 Wage garnishment stops